 There is virtually no internet censorship in Switzerland, so expats will have no trouble accessing the sites they are accustomed to at home.

 Larger telecommunications providers offer packages that combine internet, mobile, fixed-line telephone and digital television.
-Some of the best-known internet service providers in Switzerland include Swisscom, Sunrise and UPC.
+Some best-known internet service providers in Switzerland include Swisscom, Salt, Sunrise and UPC.

 Mobile phones in Switzerland